SHOP ONGOING SPECIALS

 The hypothalamus, the part of the brain that regulates hunger and satiety, can be affected by THC.
 This disruption can make it harder for your body to recognize when it’s full, leading to overeating.

 Not all THC is identical, and different cannabinoids can affect appetite in slightly different ways.
+Also remember some forms of THC are stronger than others!

 The duration of THC-induced hunger depends on factors like dosage and consumption method.